kevinfarrugia/react-recipes/recipes/inserting-components.md

 ## Updating the component

-Our React component receives data from the outside via its `props`.
-Whenever we need to update the component with new props — and this is the part that feels magic in its simplicity — we just render it again using the new props, and React knows how to do this efficiently:
+The way our React component receives data from the outside world is via its `props`.
+Whenever we need to update the component with new data — and this is the part that feels magic in its simplicity — we just render it again using the new props, and React knows how to do it efficiently:

 ```jsx
 import ReactDOM from 'react-dom';